-- Parking Pass: Usually you are sent a free parking pass for your campus tour date.
+Usually, you are sent a free parking pass for your campus tour date.
 Print that out and be sure to bring it with you.
-Campus officers love to give out tickets and you don’t want your first experience with a campus to be getting a ticket from a campus officer!
+Campus officers love to give out tickets and you don’t want your first experience with campus to be getting a ticket from a campus officer!

-- Water bottle: They may have some on site, but if you get dehydrated easily, I wouldn’t count on it.
-Bring you own that way you are prepared.
+They may have some on site, but if you get dehydrated easily, I wouldn’t count on it.
+Bring your own that way you are prepared.

-- Information you need to apply: Sometimes during information days and regular tours you can apply on site.
+Sometimes during information days and regular tours, you can apply on site.
 If you think it’s a possibility that you may want to apply, bring your information along.

 What To Do On Your College Tour

 Here are a few things that I think will help you get the most out of your college campus tour.

 As I stated earlier, I even wrote an entire list of tour appropriate questions you can ask.
 College tour guides want to hear your questions!
 It helps you get the most out of your tour, and it helps them get out of the mundane tour script.
 Your tour mates may get frustrated with your questions, but at the end of the day, this is your time to ask questions!
 You took the time to be here today, so don’t let someone else’s issues stop you from getting the most out of your tour date.

 Get in the moment with your campus tour and take mental notes of how the campus makes you feel.
 Do you think you could fit in at this university?
 Tours are a lot to process, but be sure to take notes in your head about how you feel or let the people on the tour with you know your feelings as you go along.